Joelx/rasax-deployment-guide/README.md

 ### Prepare configuration files and folder structure

 To follow this guide step-by-step I would recommend to clone this repository.
-All of the upcoming commands assume you are in the root directory of this project.
+All of the upcoming commands assume you are in the root directory of this project:
 ```sh
 git clone git@github.com:Joelx/rasax-deployment-guide.git
 cd rasax-deployment-guide